 Maximum algal mortality rate [AM] is also temperature dependent.
 A general rule of thumb is the maximum algal mortality rate [AM] should be less than 10% of the maximum algal growth rate [AG].
 Values ranging from 0.03 to 0.3 have been used in previous modeling studies, with the default value of 0.1 day-1 providing excellent results on a large number of systems.

 [AE] is the maximum algal excretion (or photorespiration) rate that goes directly to the labile DOM compartment.
 The default value is 0.04 day-1.
 [AR] is the maximum dark algal respiration rate.
-Respiration rates are often expressed as millilitres of oxygen consumed per milligram of organism dry weight per hour.
+Respiration rates are often expressed as milliliters of oxygen consumed per milligram of organism dry weight per hour.
 To convert to model units (mg O2 mg-1 organism dry weight day-1), multiply dark respiration rates by 0.74 mg dry weight/1 ml O2.
 Literature values are reported in Table 34 and Table 35.
-The default value is 0.04 day-1.
+The default value is 0.04/day.-1.

 Table 34.
 Maximum Algal Excretion Rate Literature Values